luiisp/i18n4e/README.md

 ![GitHub license](https://img.shields.io/github/license/luiisp/i18n4e.svg)

-i18n4e is a quick and easy way to add internationalization support to your Express Js application.
+i18n4e is a package that offers a modern, quick and easy way to add internationalization support to your Express Js application.

 ## Loading.. 🚧
 This package is under development, please wait for the first release.